 If you would like to do a subject which is not mentioned on tip.wur.nl or on the websites of the chair groups, or if you want to do your thesis with another chair group you can come up with your own ideas.
 In this case you have to write a brief proposal (1⁄2 A4) about your topic, provisional research questions and methods.
-Submit this proposal to the BBN BSc thesis coordinator monique.heijmans@wur.nl.
-She will check if the topic of the BSc thesis is in the field of forest and nature conservation.
-After approval you can contact the staff member or thesis contact person of the chair group where you would like to do your BSc thesis.
+Submit this proposal to the BBN BSc thesis coordinators bscthesis.bbn@wur.nl.
+They will check if the topic of the BSc thesis is in the field of forest and nature conservation.